-Bristol International Airport has embarked on a redevelopment and expansion programme which will see it double the floor space of the existing terminal building, build two new multi-storey car parks for 3,850 cars and a 4800m2 administration building, and create an underground fuel storage depot.
-As a result of the expansion it is estimated that, by 2019, overseas tourism to the South West will inject an additional £94 million into the region’s economy.
+As a result of the expansion, it is estimated that, by 2019, overseas tourism to the South West will inject an additional £94 million into the region’s economy.

-The main purpose of the project is to achieve status as the South West’s major airport through an increase in the number of passengers using the airport from 6 to 9 million by 2015, and to 12.5 million by 2030, by attracting more airlines and providing new routes and direct destinations.
+The main purpose of the project is to achieve status as the South West’s major airport through an increase in the number of passengers using the airport from six to nine million by 2015, and to 12.5 million by 2030, by attracting more airlines and providing new routes and direct destinations.

 The £7 million scheme to construct the extended western parking apron for aircraft, from 18 to 33 stands, commenced in 2012.

-The drainage scheme has minimised the potential for groundwater pollution by surface water contaminated by aircraft fuel and de-icing chemicals.
+The drainage scheme minimises the potential for groundwater pollution by surface water contaminated by aircraft fuel and de-icing chemicals.